ASTR 312 Study Guide

 The Space Age

-• Why did the `Space Race’ between American and the USSR begin?
+• Why did a `Space Race’ between American and the USSR start?

 • Where did the American expertise in rocketry originate?